Frequently Asked Questions

 Yes, we have barn volunteer opportunities for individuals who have previous horse experience.
 Barn volunteers assist the Barn Manager with chores, such as mucking stalls, sweeping the aisle and cleaning and filling water buckets.
 Barn volunteers with horse experience can help tack horses for lessons, as well.

 Yes, we welcome volunteer groups from companies.
+Typically we can only accommodate a small group (4-6 people) a few times a year.
 During your visit you will receive a tour of the facility, information on Lovelane and instruction from staff or volunteers on the way you can help Lovelane during your visit.
 For ideas on how your company can support Lovelane please contact Lisa Williams at Lisa@lovelane.org or 781-259-1177 x26.